 The hall will be the fourth project of The Friends in Moravia.
 They have paid for the restoration of the Winter Allegory statue in Uherčice château park, the reconstruction of a Baroque painting of Count Tomas Vinciguerra Collalto (1710-68) and the restoration of a statue of Apollo from the château in Lysice, south Moravia.

 The military transferred the dilapidated Uherčice château to the Czech National Heritage Institute in 1995.
 The roof was damaged and ceilings broken, but these have now been repaired.

-(£1=35 Czech Crowns) Copyright 2011 by the Czech News Agency (ČTK).
+(£1=29 Czech Crowns in 2018) Copyright 2011 by the Czech News Agency (ČTK).
 All rights reserved.
 Copying, dissemination or other publication of this article or parts thereof without the prior written consent of ČTK is expressly forbidden.
 The Prague Daily Monitor and Monitor CE are not responsible for its content.

 Handover of the Collalto portrait and the start of the restoration of the statue of Apollo at the Chateau of Lysice, Moravia.
 The event was widely covered in local and regional press in the Czech Republic.

 'The British help with the repair of a statue.'